timjogorman/RicherEventDescription/guidelines.md

 be ready at the time DOCTIME + 5 minutes. \b{.} When requested, I can write it up quickly, likely within 5 minutes.

-- The party leader claims that Japan ``can arm itself with nuclear weapons <overnight>'' in response to the continued aggressions. \a.
+- The party leader claims that Japan "can arm itself with nuclear weapons <overnight>" in response to the continued aggressions. \a.
-Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day. \b{.} Japan can arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, ``abruptly\textquotedbl{}.
+Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day. \b{.} Japan can arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, "abruptly\textquotedbl{}.

 In both \LLast and \Last, the (a) reading inteprets the marked expression as being DURATION TIMEX3s, which CONTAIN the EVENTs (`write' and `arm'), and which can be concretely placed on a timeline.
-In the (b) readings, the marked expressions are effectively manner adverbs indicating ``quickly'', which float above the timeline, and thus, are not TIMEX3s at all.
+In the (b) readings, the marked expressions are effectively manner adverbs indicating "quickly", which float above the timeline, and thus, are not TIMEX3s at all.

-In situations like \LLast and \Last, where both the TIMEX3 and the manner adverb reads are possible, \textbf{interpret ambiguous DURATION/Manner Adverb expressions as DURATION TIMEX3s}.
+In situations like \LLast and \Last, where both the TIMEX3 and the manner adverb reads are possible, **interpret ambiguous DURATION/Manner Adverb expressions as DURATION TIMEX3s}.
 This way, we consistently teach the computer to recognize sequences of text which could be DURATION TIMEX3s, and we are able to get more temporal information than would